Comilla Victoria Government College: History

 Fazlul Karim became the first Muslim instructor at the college in 1937.
 He was later appointed vice principal in 1958 and remained in that position until his retirement in 1972, at which point the institution was converted into a government college.

 Academics

 Currently, the college accommodates 15,000 students and employs 147 teaching staff, of whom 36 are women.

 Freedom fighters

-Many students from Comilla Victoria College took an active part in the Bangladesh Liberation War of 1971.
-A total of at least 334 students from the college participated in the war, of whom 35 lost their lives for the cause of national independence.
-In recognition of their sacrifice and contribution, a memorial was constructed within the college campus to commemorate and honour these student freedom fighters.
+Many students from Comilla Victoria College took part in the Bangladesh Liberation War of 1971.
+A total of at least 334 students from the college participated in the war, of whom 35 died.
+A memorial was constructed within the college campus in their honour.

 Housing

 Comilla Victoria College has a total of five dormitories, comprising four for male students and one for female students.
 Approximately 1,000 students currently reside in these dormitories.

 Faculty

 Comilla Victoria Government College currently comprises four departments under its academic structure.
 These departments are organised within four faculties: Faculty of Arts, Business Administration, Social Science, and Science.